What happens if my employer denies liability for my injury?Updated: October 10, 2022

-Although an employer is not always “to blame” if an employee is injured during their work, the employer will often still be liable under the legal principle of 'vicarious liability'.
+Although an employer might not always appear to be to blame if an employee is injured, the employer will often still be liable under the legal principle of 'vicarious liability'.

-Vicarious liability does not mean your employer will always be liable (referred to as 'strict liability'), however.
+Vicarious liability does not mean your employer will always be liable (strict liability).

 Strict liability is a legal term used when a party is responsible for someone’s injury even if they were not at fault (such as the manufacturer of a defective product).
-It is possible that an employer is not at fault for a worker’s injury, although this will depend on the facts of the case.
+It is possible that an employer is not always held liable for a worker’s injury, depending on the circumstances.

 Employers’ liability insurance

-By law, all employers must have employers’ liability (EL) insurance in place.
-EL insurance protects businesses from the financial consequences of a worker’s injury claim, and ensures the injured worker receives the full amount of compensation they need to fund their recovery and rehabilitation.
+By law, all employers must have Employers’ Liability insurance (EL).
+EL insurance protects businesses from the financial consequences of a worker’s injury claim, and ensures the injured worker receives the full amount of compensation they need after a work injury.

 Is your employer or their insurer denying liability?